 While the CTA text includes “urgent” in its button copy, you don’t have to do the same to persuade your readers to move fast.
 You can also create a subtle sense of urgency by adding the words “now,” “don’t wait,” or “today” to your CTA copy.

 Sometimes more than three to five words are needed for a CTA.
-You should add more information to set the right expectation for your visitors and assuage hesitation.
+You should add more information to set the right expectations for your visitors and assuage hesitation.
 These extra tidbits can be placed right below your CTA button.
 Examples might include:

 Source: GoDaddy

 Web-hosting organization GoDaddy has a homepage with many CTA buttons, but the one that stands out is “start for free.”
-The copy also anticipates a common concern that users must give their credit card information to sign up, and Godaddy clarifies that a credit card isn’t required.
+The copy also anticipates a common concern that users must give their credit card information to sign up, and GoDaddy clarifies that a credit card isn’t required.

 However, use it with caution.
 Avoid wasting valuable CTA button real estate by making too many clarifications.
 Stick to what’s the most important for getting the reader to take action.
 Any further clarification should go below, not in the button copy.